Indonesia

 Orientation

-Selected candidates will join virtual Pre-Departure Orientation in Summer 2024.
-They will also join in-country arrival orientation at the start of their grant.
+Selected candidates will join a virtual Pre-Departure Orientation in Summer 2027.
+They will also join in-country arrival orientation in Jakarta when they start their grant.

 Candidate Profile